Annex-Engineering/Rappel-Extruder/README.md

 A Pancake or slightly larger stepper is recommended.
 Heavily depending on bowden length.

+The light gray and green is the standard orientation, the dark gray and green is the mirror orientation (in the cad models)

 Starting eSTEPs at 1/16 microstepping with a 1.8deg stepper are approximate 571 steps per mm

 Our discord server can be found here: https://discord.gg/MzTR3zE